 For a mad scientest party, don your lab coat and goggles to get into the spirit of things.
 Then get some inspiration from some popular experimenters such as Dr. Frankenstein, Doc Brown from Back to the Future, or Dr. Evil from Austin Powers.

-Then hang up Halloween lab signs or banners in your party space.
+Put up Halloween lab signs or banners in your party space.

 You can also turn any tables into science stations for Halloween night by adding items like test tubes, beakers, and bubbling liquids.
 Dry ice is effective for adding “steam”.